trentrand/PaintToEarn.eth/README.md

-#  Starknet Canvas
+#  PaintToEarn.eth

-> _Paint-to-earn_ community canvas on the ethereum blockchain
+> Earn $PAINT tokens by drawing on the ethereum blockchain

 ## Development